History of The Square

 • The first graduation exercises for the class of 1897 were held in the Opera House for lack of a school auditorium.
 There were five graduates and a packed house.

-Tour The Square Online
+Tour The Square Online- COMING SOON

 Enjoy this interactive, 3D virtual tour of The Paris Gibson Square Museum of Art.
 Presented by Adam Monroe ERA Advantage Realty, Inc.